Back to Blog

 Segment by Lookback Window

 Not all retargeting audiences are created equal.
-A shopper who viewed your product yesterday is far more likely to convert than someone who viewed it 60 days ago.
+A reader who viewed your book yesterday is far more likely to convert than someone who viewed it 60 days ago.
 Build separate campaigns for different lookback windows so you can bid accordingly:

 • 7-day lookback — highest intent, highest bids.
-These shoppers were just on your page.
-They are actively shopping and likely comparing options right now.
+These readers were just on your page.
+They are actively browsing and likely comparing your book against similar titles right now.

 • 14-30 day lookback — moderate intent.
-They may have purchased from a competitor already, or they may still be deciding.
+They may have purchased a different book already, or they may still be deciding.
 Moderate bids.

 • 60-90 day lookback — lower intent but larger audience.
-These are good for products with longer consideration cycles (electronics, furniture, premium items).
+These are good for backlist titles where readers have longer consideration cycles (non-fiction, premium box sets, deeper series investments).
 Lower bids to account for the reduced conversion probability.

-By segmenting this way, you avoid paying 7-day-window prices for 90-day-window shoppers.
+By segmenting this way, you avoid paying 7-day-window prices for 90-day-window readers.
 It sounds granular, but the cost efficiency difference is significant.

 Set Separate Budgets by Audience Quality